OctopusDeploy/docs/docs/how-to/get-a-database-backup-and-encrypt-the-master-key.md

 2. Encrypt your master key

 :::hint
-You can get your master key from your [Octopus Manager](/docs/reference/security-and-encryption.md#Securityandencryption-YourMasterKey) or use the `show-master-key` command in [Octo.exe](/docs/api-and-integration/octopus.server.exe-command-line/show-master-key.md).
+You can find your master key from your [Octopus Manager](/docs/reference/security-and-encryption.md#Securityandencryption-YourMasterKey) or use the `show-master-key` command in [Octo.exe](/docs/api-and-integration/octopus.server.exe-command-line/show-master-key.md).
 :::

-We have a PowerShell snippet which will encrypt your master key.
-The security certificate to decrypt this is kept private, so we won't display it.
-You can use this snippet to encrypt your master key, and when you send it to us, we can decrypt it and use it to restore your backup.
+We have a PowerShell snippet which will encrypt your master key, where the security certificate to decrypt it is kept private, and we won't display it.
+You can use this snippet to encrypt your master key, and when we receive it, we will decrypt it and use it to restore the database you have provided to us.

 ```
 $octopusPublicKey = "MIIDnzCCAwigAwIBAgIJAK5yFHmnxrYxMA0GCSqGSIb3DQEBBQUAMIGSMQswCQYDVQQGEwJBVTEMMAoGA1UECBMDUUxEMREwDwYDVQQHEwhCcmlzYmFuZTEhMB8GA1UEChMYT2N0b3B1cyBEZXBsb3kgUHR5LiBMdGQuMRcwFQYDVQQDEw5PY3RvcHVzIERlcGxveTEmMCQGCSqGSIb3DQEJARYXaGVsbG9Ab